-Each year, thousands of college freshman drop out due to failing grades.
+Each year, thousands of college freshmen drop out due to failing grades.
 Use these apps to stay organized, and keep your grades up so you can land that dream job.

 So after years of hard work, you finally got into a good college.
-Now, don't do what I did; I accidentally missed more than a few classes in my first semester of college.
-I would oversleep after a late-night studying or completely forget about the course in the first few weeks.
-To avoid making the same mistakes I did, which means less very stressful situations, take advantage of apps designed for college schedules.
-Using these apps will let you plan your classes schedule before you even step foot on campus.
+Now, there are some don'ts like missing more than a few classes in the first semester, oversleep after a late-night studying or completely forget about the course in the first few weeks.
+To avoid making those mistakes, which means less stressful situations, take advantage of apps designed for college schedules.
+Using these apps will let you plan your class schedule before you even step foot on campus.
 Being able to access your class schedule quickly is essential for student survival.
 Looking at your class schedule will help you avoid double-booking classes and work, and using an app like Evernote will let you set reminders for each class so you can avoid sleeping through a course.

 AppGrooves is your all-inclusive guide to the newest, hottest apps and games